Frequently Asked Questions

 Veterans Aid & Attendance Benefits can cover some costs associated with assisted living or skilled nursing.

-Is a CCRC a good investment?
+Is a Continuing Care Retirement Community (CCRC) a good investment?

 Moving to Park Place